Inside the Russian Space Program

 - Journey from Bangkok to Bali: Following the Spirits

 - Haydn Seek

-Get as close to outer space as possible while keeping your feet on the ground on this fascinating exploration of the Russian Space Program.
-Observe the heart-stirring launch of a manned Soyuz spacecraft from VIP viewing at the launch site.
+Get as close to outer space as possible while keeping your feet on the ground during our exciting tour of the Russian space program.
+Enjoy unparalleled access to briefing sessions and VIP viewing areas in Moscow’s Star City and at Kazakhstan’s Baikonur Cosmodrome, then witness the launch of a Soyuz spacecraft.

 Fly to Moscow, losing from eight (East Coast) to 11 hours (West Coast).
 Arriving in Moscow, meet fellow travelers at a welcome dinner.